 As a Caribbean historian with expertise in Haiti, I use geography, material culture, and urban planning to analyze modern Caribbean and Latin American history.
 I defended my Ph.D. at Duke University in March 2018.
-This fall, I will be joining the UVA community as a postdoctoral fellow at the Carter G. Woodson Institute for African and African American Studies at the University of Virginia.
+Currently, I’m a postdoctoral fellow at the Carter G. Woodson Institute for African and African American Studies at the University of Virginia.
 My research analyzes a history of construction in Port-au-Prince, Haiti, to explore urgent questions about the relationship between politics, the built environment, and the historical foundations of disaster.

 I’ve also used oral history to document the lived experience of urban transformation, recording more than 100 interviews with survivors of the 2010 earthquake in Port-au-Prince.
 One of the most intimate collections of documentation on the disaster and its aftermath, the Haiti Memory Project has been cited in numerous accounts of the earthquake and has been used widely as a pedagogical resource in classrooms.
 I have written about the Haiti Memory Project in the Oral History Review and in a book chapter in the recently published volume Remembrance: Loss, Hope, Recovery after the Earthquake in Haiti